jotavare/jotavare.github.io/docs/x86_assembly_nasm/x86_processor_architecture/cpu_operation_and_memory.md

     <img src="../../../assets/images/cpu_clock_speed.jpg" alt="CPU Clock Speed">
 </div>

-- Measured in Hertz, the clock speed determines the number of instructions a CPU can execute per second.
+- Measured in **Hertz**, the clock speed determines the number of instructions a CPU can execute per second.
-- One to zero and back to one is one clock cycle.
+- One to zero and back to one is **one clock cycle**.
-- The number of clock cycles per second, expressed in GHz (Gigahertz).
+- The number of clock cycles per second, expressed in **GHz** (Gigahertz).
-- Every time the clock ticks, the CPU processes an instruction.
+- Every time the clock ticks, the CPU processes **one instruction**.

 ----